 My biospecimen and data may be used for medical research purposes for an unlimited time period.

 In a non-identifiable manner, biospecimen and data may be transferred to universities, research institutes/companies for the purpose of medical research.
-This may include international research projects.
+This may include international research projects, with lower data protection standards.